jraivio/IoT-Ralli-Vempain/README.md

 Source code type of approach is mandatory.
 All used 3rd party libraries in this repository are also available from the github repositories as well.
 Including selected hardware e.g [Arduino] (https://www.arduino.cc) and [esp8266] (http://www.esp8266.com) both are based on the model of [open source electronics] (http://www.open-electronics.org/).

 ###Content of Ralli-Vempain repository:
-- [Arduino Code: Refence functions to control the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/ArduinoCode)
+- [Arduino Code - Refence functions to control the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/ArduinoCode)
-- [Interface descriptions: Reference implementation to communicate with the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/wiki)
+- [Interface descriptions - Reference implementation to communicate with the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/wiki)
-- [Wiring and HW layouts: Instructions to install the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/Hardware)
+- [Wiring and HW layouts - Instructions to install the gadget] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/Hardware)

 ###Getting start with development environment:
 - [Getting start with Arduino: Arduino development board pinouts, IDE setup, Arduino SW libraries, sample code, etc] (https://www.arduino.cc/en/Guide/HomePage)